WittmannF/course/README.md

-# Deep Learning TensorFlow in 7 Days
+# Deep Learning with Keras and TensorFlow
-Course material for the course Deep Learning TensorFlow in 7 Days by Packt
+Course material for the course Deep Learning with Keras and TensorFlow